ankitjayswal87/VoiceBot/README.txt

 This repository contains code for VoiceBot.
 This VoiceBot is build with native Asterisk server.
 For STT and TTS MS Azure service is used.
 For NLU we used Rasa server.
+To unserstand more about the project you can visit my blog at, https://telephonyhub.in/2023/01/20/how-to-make-voice-bot-with-asterisk/